Chibiverse

 Chibiverse is an American animated television series developed by Gino Guzzardo, produced by Disney Television Animation and premiered on Disney Channel on July 30, 2022.
-The series is based on the studio's Chibi Tiny Tales short series and features and stars chibi versions of various Disney Channel stars and cartoon characters.
+The series is based on the studio's Chibi Tiny Tales short series and features chibi versions of characters from both live-action and animated Disney Channel series.

 Premise

+In an underground Disney laboratory, a group of Disney scientists took objects from various Disney Channel shows and films and put them in a machine, resulting in the creation of a small glowing bean sized orb that, when viewed underneath a microscope, showed a chibi-fied world inhabited by characters from the various shows.
+The series follows the quirky and comical adventures of these characters interacting with one another.

+Plot

-The series centers on the adventures of "chibi" versions of Disney Channel characters as they live in their own universe.
-The episodes feature several Chibi Tiny Tales shorts, hosted by specific characters who, unlike the shorts, actually speak.
+In the first two seasons, the episodes feature several Chibi Tiny Tales shorts, hosted by specific characters who, unlike in the shorts, actually speak.
 As the hosts introduce themselves and announce the next short, a plot is intertwined throughout these snippets until the episode's conclusion.

-In the second season, the series switches to a faux game show format though the season finale is a comedy roast.
+In the second season, the series transitions to a game show format, although the season finale features a comedy roast.
+This season introduced characters from Kiff, Hailey's On It!, and Primos.

-In the third season, each episode of the series is split into 3 segments each, replacing the anthology shorts format.
+In the third season, the series again switched format into each episode having 3 different 7-minute original plot story segments lacking any shorts.
+Since then, the characters have been experiencing small adventures.
+This season also features more obscure and classic characters from 1990s and 2000s shows and movies, some of which have their former voice actors reprise their roles.
+In the fourth season, the series added characters from StuGo and The Doomies.